gooddata/gooddata-ui-sdk/libs/sdk-model/api/sdk-model.api.md

 // @public
 export type SortDirection = "asc" | "desc";

+// Warning: (ae-internal-missing-underscore) The name "SortEntityIds" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export type SortEntityIds = {
+    allIdentifiers: Identifier[];
+    attributeIdentifiers: Identifier[];
+    measureIdentifiers: Identifier[];
+};

+// Warning: (ae-internal-missing-underscore) The name "sortEntityIds" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export function sortEntityIds(sort: SortItem): SortEntityIds;

 // Warning: (ae-internal-missing-underscore) The name "sortFingerprint" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal